 Folklore and folk arts are the essential ways of communicating heritage.
 Every group of people that shares a sense of identity shares folklore as part of that identity.
 Folklore is a way that people comment upon and creatively make sense of their shared experiences.
-Examples of folklore and folk culture in New York State include geographically localized traditions such as Adirondack fiddling, the traditional arts of specific populations such as African-American quilting or Karen weaving, and urban expressions such as hip hop style in clothing and performance.
+Examples of folklore and folk culture in New York State include geographically localized traditions such as Adirondack fiddling, the traditional arts of specific populations such as African-American quilting or Karen weaving from Myanmar, and urban expressions such as hip hop style in clothing and performance.

 Folklore’s dynamic is in the way you cook, the way you clothe yourself, and how you celebrate your favorite holiday.
-Folklore and folk arts expressions are so diverse that they may seem unrelated, but they’re all tied together by the way that they are transmitted aurally or through example, and the importance that they have for the preservation of culture and heritage within communities.
+Folklore and folk arts expressions are so diverse that they may seem unrelated, but they’re all tied together by the way that they are transmitted orally or through example, and the importance that they have for the preservation of culture and heritage within communities.

 Folklore is a wide-ranging subject that has supported an entire field of academic study.
 There are many definitions of folklore.
 Here’s one definition that works for us at New York Folklore: